If you want to keep your home clean and free of clutter and mess, you need to adopt a daily tidy up routine. Find out how to do it here.

 I've made this mission fall during the week of the Declutter 365 missions when we're focused on creating a house cleaning schedule you can stick with in your home, because tidying is obviously part of keeping your house clean.

-But I've added the task of creating this routine for tidying as its own day within the Declutter 365 calendar because it is one of the most important routines you can adopt that will keep your home clean and clutter free from now on.
+That's why I've added the task of creating this routine for tidying as its own day within the Declutter 365 calendar, because it is one of the most important routines you can adopt that will keep your home clean and clutter free from now on.

 To help you understand why tidying up your home daily and consistently is such an important habit, it will help for you to understand what I mean by the term, and how it differs from decluttering.